 The mapping of the center pivot irrigation systems used annual mosaics generated from available images in each year.
-However, in this Collection, as was only added the 2022 year in the temporal series from the last Collection, the images from the period of 1985 to 2021 were Landsat Collection 1 Tier 1 TOA, and for 2022 were Landsat Collection 2 Tier 1 TOA.
+In Collection 9, as only 2023 was added in the temporal series, the images of the period from 1985 to 2021 were Landsat Collection 1 Tier 1 TOA, and for 2022 and 2023 were Landsat Collection 2 Tier 1 TOA.
 In addition, only images with less than 80% cloud cover and shadows were considered.